 Anyway, here’s today’s view of the Brooklyn Bridge.

 NEW YORK, NEW YORK – Today I worked on a long-running project – photographing iconic structures.
-I’ve been putting off the Brooklyn Bride for some time – John Roebling’s masterpiece is a truly intimidating subject.
+I’ve been putting off the Brooklyn Bridge for some time – John Roebling’s masterpiece is a truly intimidating subject.
 The light was dull so this is not a day for great art, but for exploring angles and pedestrian approaches in a part of Manhattan that is dominated by on and off ramps.
 The plan as always is to sneak up on on the icon, rather than confront it frontally.
 I plan on exploring the Brooklyn side later in the week.
 If we have a decent sunrise or sunset in the next week I’ll try it in infrared.